 - Some faculty may also use Copyleaks to review submitted assignments.
 In this case, submissions will become part of a database so that work of HKS students can be checked against both work done by other HKS students and work done outside of HKS.
 This database is strictly local, however; work uploaded in this manner will not become part of a Copyleaks database used elsewhere.

 If you have any questions about using Copyleaks in Canvas, please contact Ian Tosh, Associate Director of Educational Technology at HKS.

 Be aware that no one software or online tool is going to be 100% accurate for catching inadvertent plagiarism.
 Your best defense is to take careful notes and document all your sources.
-You may want to use a citation management tool like Zotero as part of your note-taking process and to make sure you are organized and including author attributions in your papers.
-For additional information on getting started with Zotero, view the HKS Library Zotero Research Guide.
+Using a citation management tool like Zotero as part of your note-taking process can help you organize your research to remember where attributions are needed in your papers.
+See the HKS Academic Code for more information.

 - DupliChecker (free for a limited number of words, and then charges for additional words)

 - Grammarly Plagiarism Checker (free, searches websites and ProQuest databases)